Canon 1D X Mark II vs Panasonic GX800

-Both the 1DX Mark II and the GX800 are recent models that are part of the current product line-up.
-The 1DX Mark II has been discontinued (but can be found pre-owned on eBay).
+The GX800 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the 1DX Mark II has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D X Mark II or the Panasonic GX800 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1D X Mark II: